 Before travelling to Thailand you should check if you need vaccination, visa, to be careful with some zones, important phone numbers, etc. Maybe your country has a website with that information, it is usually the website of your country’s embassy in Thailand.
-Also, you can check this link The Base Trip where you’ll find most of the information I’ve mentioned.

 Finally, the language.
 This country is very used to tourism.
 In hotels, restaurants and transport stations people have a basic level of english at least.
 However, if you go to a not touristic place better make a note with the address and name of that place in case you need to ask someone.